Windmill Lane Studios: History of old location

-The original studio buildings were covered in graffiti from fans, who had paid pilgrimage from all over the world, many attracted by the studio's historical connection with U2.
+The original studio buildings were covered in graffiti from fans, who had made a pilgrimage from all over the world, many attracted by the studio's historical connection with U2.
 The original location of the studios were recommended as a tourist attraction by publications such as The New York Times in 2008.

 Plans to construct a six-storey office block on the old site led to criticism from local resident groups in early September 2008.

 The Windmill Lane site was then bought by property companies Hibernia REIT in 2015, who announced in 2014 that it had purchased the loans held against the Hanover Building on Windmill Lane, Dublin, for €20.16 million and an adjoining one acre development site for €7.5 million.
 A plan was made to develop it into offices, retail spaces and residential units.